North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina Performance Insights

-- The Tar Heels average 85.1 points per game (24th in college basketball) while allowing 73.7 per outing (249th in college basketball).
-They have a +103 scoring differential overall and outscore opponents by 11.4 points per game.
+- The Tar Heels have a +103 scoring differential, topping opponents by 11.4 points per game.
+They're putting up 85.1 points per game to rank 24th in college basketball and are giving up 73.7 per outing to rank 247th in college basketball.

-- North Carolina wins the rebound battle by 4.9 boards on average.
-It records 38.8 rebounds per game, which ranks 89th in college basketball, while its opponents grab 33.9 per outing.
+- The 38.8 rebounds per game North Carolina averages rank 85th in college basketball, and are 4.9 more than the 33.9 its opponents pull down per outing.

-- North Carolina makes 7.7 three-pointers per game (163rd in college basketball) at a 35.9% rate (95th in college basketball), compared to the 8.2 its opponents make while shooting 32.6% from beyond the arc.
+- North Carolina hits 7.7 three-pointers per game (163rd in college basketball), while its opponents have made 8.2 on average.

-- North Carolina has had fewer turnovers than its opponents this season, committing 9.7 per game (42nd in college basketball action) while forcing 10.8 (286th in college basketball).
+- North Carolina has won the turnover battle on average this season, committing 9.7 per game (44th in college basketball play) while forcing 10.8 (290th in college basketball).

 Kentucky Performance Insights

-- The Wildcats' +163 scoring differential (outscoring opponents by 18.2 points per game) is a result of putting up 90.6 points per game (sixth in college basketball) while giving up 72.4 per outing (217th in college basketball).
+- The Wildcats are outscoring opponents by 18.2 points per game, with a +163 scoring differential overall.
+They put up 90.6 points per game (sixth in college basketball) and allow 72.4 per outing (218th in college basketball).

-- Kentucky wins the rebound battle by an average of 1.6 boards.
-It pulls down 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.
+- Kentucky wins the rebound battle by 1.6 boards on average.
+It records 37.8 rebounds per game, 132nd in college basketball, while its opponents grab 36.2.

-- Kentucky hits 1.7 more threes per contest than the opposition, 10.7 (11th in college basketball) compared to its opponents' 9.
+- Kentucky makes 10.7 three-pointers per game (11th in college basketball) while shooting 41.4% from beyond the arc (third-best in college basketball).
+It is making 1.7 more threes than its opponents, who drain 9.0 per game at 32.7%.

-- Kentucky has typically won the turnover battle this season, committing 8.8 per game (12th in college basketball) while forcing 14.3 (62nd in college basketball).
+- Kentucky has won the turnover battle on average this season, committing 8.8 per game (13th in college basketball) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.